WouterKlein/plant-humanities/docs/cinnamon/README.md

 [^ref12]: Wagenaar, _Cinnamon & Elephants_, 155.

-[^ref13]: Samaraweera, “The Cinnamon Trade of Ceylon”.
+[^ref13]: Samaraweera, “"The Cinnamon Trade of Ceylon”.

 [^ref14]: Johan Heniger, _Hendrik Adriaan van Reede tot Drakenstein (1636-1691) and Hortus Malabaricus: A Contribution to the History of Dutch Colonial Botany_ (Rotterdam and Boston: A.A.
 Balkema 1986) 37-38; and Harold J. Cook, _Matters of Exchange: Commerce, Medicine, and Science in the Dutch Golden Age_ (New Haven: Yale University Press 2007) 310-317.